MalayNagda/AI-Final-Project/README.md

 | SmallMaze | 473 | 473 | 471 |
 | tinyMaze | 502 | 502 | 502 |

+## Running the tests
+We have used Linux environment for this project.
+The corresponding commands for running the tests are given below.

-To run the A* algorithm, execute the following line from inside the search folder
+To run the D* Lite algorithm on 'bigMaze', execute the following line from inside the search folder

-python pacman.py -l bigMaze -z  -p SearchAgent -a fn=astar2,heuristic=manhattanHeuristic
+python pacman.py -l bigMaze -z  -p SearchAgent -a fn=dstar,heuristic=manhattanHeuristic

-You can replace 'astar2' with 'dstar' or 'astartv' to run those algorithms
+You can replace 'dstar' with 'astar2' or 'astartv' to run the respective algorithms

-To change the maze, replace 'bigMaze' with another maze like 'mediumMaze'
+To test on different mazes, replace 'bigMaze' with another maze like 'mediumMaze', 'smallMaze', 'tinyMaze'.

 A* search implemetation in Pacman domain video- https://drive.google.com/file/d/1dJxdAXtt_TP36qseuFwgjHao1YwLrx1H/view?usp=sharing